vicre/api.security.ait.dtu.dk/backend/README.md

 This repository ships with a [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) configuration in `.devcontainer/`.
 The default `my-development-docker-compose.yaml` file mirrors the production stack, but keeps the Django process idle so you can run management commands directly from your IDE.
-Copy `.devcontainer/.env.example` to `.devcontainer/.env`, supply the required secrets, and open the folder with the "Dev Containers" VS Code extension to start developing.
+Copy `backend/.env.example` to `backend/.env`, supply the required secrets (the same file is bind-mounted into the dev container), and open the folder with the "Dev Containers" VS Code extension to start developing.

 ## Token Storage and Microsoft APIs